-Whether you make your home in the City by the Bay or you are just there for the day, PIER 39 is an iconic San Francisco spot that definitely deserves a visit.
-Located on The Embarcadero in Fisherman’s Wharf, PIER 39 offers dozens of dining options, an aquarium, a double decker carousel and the rowdiest sea lions you have ever seen.
+Whether you make your home in the City by the Bay or you are just looking for things to do for the day in San Francisco, PIER 39 is an iconic San Francisco spot that definitely deserves a visit.
+Located on The Embarcadero in Fisherman’s Wharf, PIER 39 offers dozens of places to eat, an aquarium, a double decker carousel and the rowdiest sea lions you have ever seen.
 Run down our list of must-visit spots on your next visit to PIER 39.

 What to Do